Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Final steps

 We now provide proof sketches of Lemmas~\ref{connect1} and~\ref{connect2}.
 All the details can be reconstructed with the help of~\cite{HR}.

-\begin{proof} We continuously smoothen the initial metrics ($d^*_0$ and $d^*_1$ for Lemma~\ref{connect1} or $\beta(S^1)$ for Lemma~\ref{connect2}) in the class of Riemannian metrics with conical singularities and obtain in the end a pair or a loop of Riemannian metrics.
+\begin{proof} We lift our initial classes of metrics ($d_0$ and $d_1$ for Lemma~\ref{connect1} or $\beta(S^1)$ for Lemma~\ref{connect2}) to $\mf D_M(\pt M, V)$ (where $V=V_0$ for $d_0$ and $V=V_1$ for $d_1$ in Lemma~\ref{connect1}).
+For the loop $\beta$ this is possible because $\mf D(\pt M, V) \cong \mc D^\sharp(\pt M, V) \times H^\sharp_0(\pt M, V)$, see Section~\ref{conemetsec}.
+We continuously smoothen these metrics in the class of Riemannian metrics with conical singularities and obtain in the end a pair or a loop of Riemannian metrics.
 As the set of Riemannian metrics on $S$ is connected and simply connected, we can connect our pair of smooth metrics by a path or we can contract the loop.
 Now we multiply each metric of our path or our disk by a scalar (equal 1 near the boundary of the path or of the disk) to achieve that the sectional curvature is bounded from above by 1 and that the length of the shortest geodesic loop in $\partial M$ that is contractible in $M$ is greater than some constant greater than $2\pi$.
 This is easy to perform due to the compactness of the path or the disk.
 For the involved cone-metrics we also take care that the cone-angles stay greater than $2\pi$ during our procedure.

 We approximate the obtained metrics by spherical cone-metrics.
 To this purpose one constructs a very small triangulation $\mc T$ of $\partial M$ with a vertex set $W$, which can be geodesically realized in all involved metrics.
 Next, for each metric we replace each triangle by a spherical triangle with the same lengths.
 If the triangulation was sufficiently fine, then the distances in the obtained cone-metrics got distorted by at most $\e$ comparing with the approximated metrics for an arbitrarily small globally defined $\e>0$.
 From comparison geometry one shows that the resulting cone-metrics are concave.
 Provided that $\e$ is sufficiently small, it also follows from the upper semi-continuity of the function ${\rm ml}_M$ that the length of the shortest geodesic in $\partial M$ that is contractible in $M$ remains greater than $2\pi$. \end{proof}